-Alternative strategies that seek to minimize the negative impacts of more traditional approaches while supporting individual students and the classroom community and fostering social and emotional learning are often called “positive behaviour supports“.
-They generally emphasize being empathetic, calming and respectful and recognising the additional barriers and challenges that some students face in school environments.
+Alternative strategies may seek to minimize the negative impacts of more traditional approaches while supporting individual students and the classroom community and fostering social and emotional learning.
+They may emphasize being empathetic, calming and respectful and recognising the additional barriers and challenges that some students face in school environments.

 For example, for a student who is receiving a lot of “prompting” from adults throughout the day, they may feel that they have no control and start to “push back” against this, so trying to build in greater “choice” in the classroom to alleviate that student’s need for more autonomy may assist.
 Some students may have a need to move a lot so trying to provide more opportunity to move within the class setting may be a helpful strategy.
 Other students may have sensory needs that can be met by having a break, using fidget toys, or changing to a different activity.

 As for any type of individualised support that a student may need, it is important to try to provide that support in the least intrusive way and in the most natural context of the classroom.